diepala/cantor/README.md

 Would you like to build this keyboard?
 Then continue reading!

-You can also buy a kits to build the Cantor keyboard from one of the **honorable sponsors**:
+You can also buy a kit to build the Cantor keyboard from one of the **honorable sponsors**:

 <a href="https://shop.beekeeb.com" target="_blank"><img src="https://beekeeb.com/beekeeb-logo.png" align="left" width="200" ></a>
 <a href="https://42keebs.eu" target="_blank"><img src="https://user-images.githubusercontent.com/25749629/194108923-33d79eb9-c6da-495b-a60e-fd3f4cd073f4.png" align="left" width="200" ></a>